OpenSourceEconomics/ada_topics/src/ada_topics/getting_help/asking/objectives_materials.md

 - Describe an error precisely in your own words

-- Ask your fellow students and instructors for help
+- Ask your fellow students and instructors for help in an effective fashion

 ## Materials